 About me

 Chih-Li Sung (pronounced CHI LEE SUNG) is an Assistant Professor in the Department of Statistics and Probability at Michigan State University.
 His research interests include computer experiment, uncertainty quantification, machine learning, and applications of statistics in engineering.
-His research is supported by NSF DMS 2113407 and NSF DMS 2338018.
+His research is partially supported by National Science Foundation (NSF).

 He was awarded NSF CAREER Award (2024-2029), and awarded Statistics in Physical Engineering Sciences (SPES) Award from ASA in 2019.
 He is currently an associate editor for Technometrics and Computational Statistics & Data Analysis (CSDA).